Back to Delaware

 What This Bill Does

-• Requires the DOE and public schools to ask for permission from the Attorney General before sharing student information with immigration agencies.
+• Requires public schools and the Department of Education to ask for permission before giving student records to immigration agents.

 Who It Names or Affects